NaimKabir/semantic-mediawiki/README.md

 A lot of the installation mess is abstracted away in released Docker images, but unfortunately there's still a lot to do after pulling one.

+If you want to just play around with a pre-configured, SQLite-based *minimal* install, you can pull a [demo image](https://hub.docker.com/repository/docker/naimkabir/semantic-mediawiki/tags?page=1&ordering=last_updated&name=demo).
+It's not recommended that you deploy it anywhere without properly load testing it.

 1. **Pull an image** from the repository. e.g with: `docker pull naimkabir/semantic-mediawiki:3.2.3`
 2. **Run the image** in order to stand up the MediaWiki instance. e.g with: `docker run --name smw -d -p 8080:80 naimkabir/semantic-mediawiki:3.2.3`.
 By default, the port MediaWiki talks on is port 80, and we map a host port to it.